HolyBlackCat/cpp-tutorials/language/02_basic/09_if_else.md

     std::cout << "Allowed!\n";
 }
 ```
-This has the same effect, except it can be a bit faster in some cases, since there's one less condition to check.
+This has the same effect, except it can be a bit faster, since there's one less condition to check.

 A lone `else` causes a compilation error, of course:
 ```cpp